Voting in a European election

 How and when are the results of the European election announced?

 When the count is completed, the returning officer declares the results of the election and returns the names of the elected members to the Chief Returning Officer for notification to the European Parliament.
-The result of a European election cannot be declared until voting throughout the European Union is completed.
+The result cannot be declared until voting throughout the European Union is completed.

 How can the European election results be questioned?